ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Being a developer is a creative, highly-paid profession that can even be fun, but it’s also still a job.
 Here’s what you need to know.</blockquote>

 <h3>4.
+Is the Front-End Ecosystem Too Complicated?
+Here’s What I Think - <a href="https://medium.com/@all.technology.stories/is-the-front-end-ecosystem-too-complicated-heres-what-i-think-51419fdb1417" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maxime`**

+<blockquote>Front-end feels like solving a Rubik’s Cube, but the colors keep changing.</blockquote>

+<h3>5.
 How I Used Linear Algebra to Build an Interactive Diagramming Editor — and Why Matrix Math is… - <a href="https://medium.com/itnext/how-i-used-linear-algebra-to-build-an-interactive-diagramming-editor-and-why-matrix-math-is-d5bd552f2e8d" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ITNEXT`**

 <blockquote>Ah, matrices.
 One of those core linear algebra concepts we all encountered in school.
 Despite their significance, I never had the chance…</blockquote>

-<h3>5.
-The Good, the Bad, and the Ugly: Memory for a Neural Network - <a href="https://medium.com/towards-data-science/the-good-the-bad-an-ugly-memory-for-a-neural-network-bac1f79e8dfd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Towards Data Science`**

-<blockquote>Memory can play tricks, to learn best it is not always good to memorize</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>